 which is the Riemann-Roch theorem as stated in \cite[Chapter V,Theorem 1.2 ]{lang} and \cite[Chapter III,Proposition 3.4 ]{Neu} .
 We also have

-which is relative Riemann-Roch theorem.
+which can be seen as relative Riemann-Roch theorem.
 It agrees with (\cite[Chapter V, Theorem 1.2]{lang}) except that here we state it uniformly for all one-dimensional global fields.
 It is also worth noticing that the formula also agrees with what we would obtain in \cite{tate} using the relative normalisation of the Haar measure.
-Indeed, the Riemann-Roch statement has the following form
+To see this, one has to realize that the Poisson summation formula for in the relative case , $L\neq Q$ contains a constant which is not present (or equal to $1$) in the Poisson summation formula for a self-dual Haar measure for the extension $K/Q$.
+Indeed, in \cite{tate} several steps are used to obtain the Poisson summation formula.
+One can repeat them in our more general setting, i.e. allowing any relative Haar measure normalisation.
+We normalized our measures on $\mathbb A_K$, $K$ and $\mathbb A_K/K$ is such a way that the Riemann-Roch statement has the following form